Frequently Asked Questions

 Not necessarily as it depends on your concerns and comfort level.
 The internal assessment doesn’t have to happen at the first session and can be introduced at a later session.

 However, the internal assessment gives us information on how your pelvic floor muscles are working together to keep your organs functioning and supported.
 The exam can tell us a lot about pain points, scar tissue, tightness, body awareness, strength and how your body is managing pressure that we may not be able to see on the outside.
-The internal assessment can lead to a more accurate picture of what is going on which can make progress occur sooner.
+The internal assessment doesn’t have to happen at the first session and can always be introduced later on if/when you feel ready.

 It depends on the person’s medical history, severity of symptoms, and what those symptoms are.
 On average, it may take 6-12 sessions as long as you are integrating the education and strategies in the home program.